Do you use free reading apps or a dedicated ebook reading device?

 There are many choices when it comes to buying a dedicated ereading device.

-The most significant advantage of these dedicated ebook readers is long battery life.
+The most significant advantage of these dedicated ebook readers is the long battery life.

-If you already own a smartphone or tablet, does it make sense to spend a lot of money on yet another gadget?
+You probably already own a smartphone or tablet.
+Does it make sense to spend a lot of money on yet another gadget for book reading?

 Particularly if it only works with ebooks purchased from the vendor’s store with strict terms of service.